CiscoDevNet/webex-contact-center-dbconnector/README.md

 ![dbconnector1](/images/3.png)

 > Once the DB Connector app is configured and hosted along with a publicly reachable IP address and secure connectivity (HTTPS - with CA Signed Certificates) - the Flow Designer Node is configured to reach your database.
-For more information on Firewall configurations, refer the **[Security]()** section.
+For more information on Firewall configurations, refer the **[Security & Production Deployment](#security--production-deployment)** section.

 ## Background